Skip to content

 vtkNew<vtkNamedColors> colors;

-// cube centered in origin, 1cm side.
+// A cube centered on the origin, 1cm sides.

 vtkNew<vtkCubeSource> cubeSource;